Naperville Central High School: Mummy

 One of the most notable displays at the school is an Egyptian mummy, also known as "Butch".
 It is stored in a glass case on the second floor of the school.

-The mummy was donated in the 1940s by Naperville Dr. Winifred Martin, where Martin apparently obtained it from an Egyptian curio shop.
+The mummy was donated in the 1940s by Dr. Winifred Martin of Naperville, who had apparently obtained it from an Egyptian curio shop.
 Martin donated the mummy to the local historical society, which later passed it on to the high school because the mummy had no place among exhibits devoted to local and American history.
 The mummy was wrapped up and forgotten in an attic at the school until it was accidentally rediscovered by a teacher in 1975.
 The mummy underwent restoration in the 1990s at the University of Chicago's Oriental Institute.

 In 2002, the National Geographic Channel visited the school and featured the school's mummy on an episode of its Mummy Roadshow television series.
 The mummy dates to approximately 55 BCE.